-The aim of my research is to understand how biotic context impacts the patterns and outcomes of an organism’s interactions with other species.
+The aim of my research is to understand how environmental context (both biotic and abiotic) impacts the patterns and outcomes of an organism’s interactions with other species.
 I work in plant–pollinator systems, which allow me to consider the importance of context-dependent interactions from both the plant and pollinator perspectives.
-Using intensive field manipulations, greenhouse behavioral trials, observational studies, network modeling and statistical techniques, my research explores the ecological and evolutionary feedbacks between pollinator behavior and plant traits.
+I utilize intensive field manipulations, greenhouse behavioral trials, and long term data sets to explore the ecological and evolutionary feedbacks between pollinator behavior and plant traits.

 Exploring how rapidly changing environments influence natural selection and population size

 Many species of plants and animals can be threatened by rapid environmental change, such as an increase in frequency or severity of drought.
 This work tests the conditions required for a population to avoid collapse due to climate change through a process of adapting to the new environmental conditions.
 Building on the longest-running data set on how selection in plants changes in response to changes in annual snowpack and pollinator availability, and to model for the first time how adaptation to these conditions allows populations to recover.
 It will determine how selective pressures change in response to water availability, the effect of genetic variation in leaf and flower traits on demographic responses to environmental change, and how changes in pollination interact with the physical environment to influence adaptation of plant populations.